 Most studies evaluated pancrelipase products, which contain more lipase enzymes than normal pancreatin.
 The enzyme lipase helps the body break down fat.

 Diabetes: Some research suggests that taking pancreatin or a specific pancrelipase product does not improve blood sugar control in people with diabetes who can not digest food properly.

-In addition, taking pancrelipase may increase the risk that the blood sugar level is too low (hypoglycaemia), as well as a condition called diabetic ketoacidosis, in people with diabetes and inflammation of the pancreas (pancreatitis).
+In addition, taking pancrelipase may increase the risk that the blood sugar level is too low (hypoglycemia) and a condition called diabetic ketoacidosis in people with diabetes and inflammation of the pancreas (pancreatitis).

 It is not clear if these effects also occur in people with diabetes who can correctly digest food.

-Digestive problems: Research shows that taking pancreatin by mouth is not effective in treating digestive problems, including intestinal gas, in people without pancreas problems.
+Digestive problems: Research shows that taking pancreatin by mouth is ineffective in treating digestive issues, including intestinal gas, in people without pancreas problems.

 Swelling of the pancreas (pancreatitis): Research shows that taking pancreatin does not improve stomach pain in people with pancreatitis.

 Insufficient evidence to evaluate the effectiveness of …

 Early research suggests that taking a specific combination of pancreatin and chemical dimethylpolysiloxane for a month could improve stomach swelling, intestinal gas, and flatulence in people with hiatal hernia.

 How does pancreatin work?